Forests provide a range of valuable services—from clean air to beautiful wood products—but none are so fun to make use of as forest foods!

 Salmonberry fruits and shoots are edible and highly nutritious.
 They are a good sources of pro-vitamin A, vitamin C, and antioxidants.
 Salmonberry shoots are edible in the early spring, and only available for a few weeks when they are tender and juicy and can easily be pinched off either from where they emerge on previous year’s stems or from the ground.
 They are loaded with minerals and vitamin C, and have a bright tart and astringent taste.
 The juicy berries are ripe April through June.

 Dandelions are common throughout the Northern hemisphere.
-They are a common broadleaf herb that thrives in clearings.
-It is a hardy, herbaceous perennial with a rosette base producing several flowering stems and multiple leaves.
+Dandelions are a hardy, herbaceous perennial with a rosette base producing several flowering stems and multiple leaves.
 The leaves generally have toothed edges.
 The leaves and hollow flower stems grow directly from the rootstock with only one bright yellow flower per stem.
 The flower heads mature into spherical seed heads containing many single-seeded fruits.
 Its roots, leaves, and stems all exude a milky white sap.

 Dandelion leaves, roots, and flowers are medicinal and edible.
 The leaves are high in vitamins and minerals, and the roots contain inulin, mucilage, latex resin, and teraxacin.
 Dandelion leaves can be added to a salad or cooked.
 They can also be dried and stored or blanched and frozen.
 Flowers can be made into juice, or added into many recipes.
 The root can be made into a coffee substitute.
 Harvest the tender leaves in early spring, buds anytime, flowers when fully open, and roots during the fall.